WeblateOrg/weblate/docs/contributing/start.rst

 .. hint::

-   Be careful with the property called :guilabel:`No reload`: if you check it, the server live reloads won't happend when you modify files.
+   Be careful with the property called :guilabel:`No reload`: if you check it, the server live reloads won't happened when you modify files.
 This allows the existing debugger breakpoints to persist as these would be discarded on reload.